crlnvls/flower-flask/README.md

 # Flower Website

-A site for all your petal-related needs
+A simple site for all your petal-related needs using Flask

 ## Installation & development